Posted: 03/10/2017

 Sportspersons staying in the UK on a long-term basis must be wary of the trap of becoming UK tax resident due to the period of time in which they are present here.

-HMRC have helpfully provided an online Tax Residence Indicator tool, which can be employed to check if you have been resident in the UK from tax year 2013/14 onwards for the purpose of income tax and capital gains tax.
+HMRC offer an online ‘Tax Residence Indicator’ tool, which can be employed to check if you have been resident in the UK from tax year 2016/17 onwards for the purpose of income tax and capital gains tax.

-For many years the government came under increasing pressure to change the apportionment rules following a host of sportspersons, such as Rafael Nadal, having openly announced plans to limit their UK appearances as a direct result of the tax rules.
+For many years the UK government came under increasing pressure to change the apportionment rules following a host of sportspersons, such as Rafael Nadal, having openly announced plans to limit their UK appearances as a direct result of the tax rules.
 The application of the legislation can result in some sportspersons paying more in UK income tax than they earn here.

-In response to disgruntled athletes and event organisers/promoters, the government introduced a power in the Finance Act 2014 to enable HMRC to provide tax exemptions for major sporting events.
+In response to comments from disgruntled athletes and event organisers/promoters, the government introduced a power in the Finance Act 2014 to enable HMRC to provide tax exemptions for major sporting events.
 The power allows HMRC to grant exemptions from income and corporation tax by means of statutory instruments.